failattu/vsaa-exitgames-webhooks/README.md

 This project depends on several npm packages.
 Make sure you have npm packages restify, restify-oauth2, underscore, crypto, sharedmemory and mysql/mongodb installed before trying to run it.
 Easiest way to take care of this on Linux and OS X is to run install.sh, which does the module installations for you.

-v.0.0.4 [under work]
+v.0.0.4
+---
+* Added preview support for VoltDB
-npm install voltjs
+* npm install voltjs
-npm install node-uuid
+* npm install node-uuid

 v.0.0.3
 ---